chisombiri/Text_To_Speech/README.md

-# Text_To_Speech
+# Screen_Reader_Click
 Screen Reader

-text-to-speech web app that turns text into interactive audio / speech with natural voices.
+text-to-speech web app (on click) that turns text into interactive audio / speech with natural voices.